NeoLegends/sutp/implementation/README.md

-# SUTP-rust
+# SUTP

-A demo (library) implementation to show how segment parsing would be done in Rustlang.
+The reference implementation of SUTP written in Rustlang.

+Uses asynchronous I/O based on the tokio stack.

 ## Compiling